 PAP Applied to Olympic Weightlifting

-At the American Open, there were over 900 people competing.
+At last year’s American Open, there were over 900 people competing.
 It was the biggest competition in the history of the sport.
 This was great for the sport, but it made things a little difficult for the athlete.

 The biggest obstacle was the wait time between attempts.
 A 3-kilo increase could put you 12+ attempts back in the pack.
 This was especially true for some of the “C” and lower flights because the athletes are grouped based on qualifying total.
 That means they are all fairly close in strength and talent levels.
 12 or more attempts are a long wait without performing lifts to stay warm.
 This leaves the athlete faced with three decisions: